 But for one of Manitoba’s most iconic brands, tradition alone would not be enough.
 Granny’s Poultry Farmers’ Cooperative recognized that tastes change with time, and consumers were looking for different alternatives.

 Six years ago, Granny’s began developing new product options for the market.
 Customers started to see more functional poultry products — infused with Omega 3 or flax — available alongside the others.

 Jason Wortzman, Granny’s Director of Marketing and Product Development (and an RRC Culinary Arts grad himself) has, in major part, been helping to lead these changes.

-When RRC was building the Paterson GlobalFoods Institute four years ago, Granny’s recognized the value of a long-term relationship with the College, and Wortzman saw an opportunity to help his alma mater.
+When RRC was building the Paterson GlobalFoods Institute four years ago, Granny’s recognized the value of a long-term relationship with the College, and Wortzman (shown above) saw an opportunity to help his alma mater.
 They envisioned how, working within that environment, they could help facilitate the development of innovative and relevant new products within the Granny’s Poultry brand mix.
 “Products that were so unique, consumers could not find them anywhere else,” Wortzman says.